01 Aug 30 Tips and Tricks to Make the Best of Your Gap Year

 - There’s a good chance you’ll be updating social media as you go but turn on location services so that your location is tracked as you go.
 You never know when someone may need to find you.

 - Get clued up on any specific laws in countries you are visiting.
 Chewing gum in Singapore, wearing heels at archaeological sites in Greece or feeding the pigeons in Venice are just some ways you could break the law.

 - When you see a sign saying pickpockets are operating in the area, resist the urge to pat your pockets to check if your valuables are still there.
 You’re just telling them where it is.

 - The trick to avoiding bad tourist food is to stay clear of any restaurants that have menus in multiple languages.

-Written by Amar Hussain Founder of Venice, 7 continent world traveller since ’09, author, digital nomad, pug lover and peanut M&M connoisseur.
+Written by Amar Hussain Founder of Gap Year Escape, 7 continent world traveller since ’09, author, digital nomad, pug lover and peanut M&M connoisseur.